rmrafailov/CS-229/README.md

 - model_NVIDIA.py The original NVIDIA model for behavioural cloning.
 - model_NVIDIA_RL.py The modified NVIDIA model for the RL approach.
-- model_NVIDIA_RL.py The modified NVIDIA model for the RL approach.
 - model_DuelingNetwork.py The modified NVIDIA model for the RL approach.
 - drive.py The original script used by the model to communicate with the simulator.
 - drive_RL.py The script used to drive the car with the reinforcement learning algorithm.